OrdnanceSurvey/os-data-hub-api-tutorials/web-development/national-parks-locator/README.md

 #### Load and Process the GeoJSON FeatureCollection

-Next we use Omnivore to fetch the external resource, parse the GeoJSON and add it to the custom `L.geoJSON` object we've defined (using the `L.geoJSON().addData()` method, under the hood).
-Note that because this is an asynchronous operation code reliant on the layer being loaded is placed inside the `.on('ready', function () { ... })` event handler callback.
+Next we use Omnivore to fetch the external resource, parse the GeoJSON and add it to the custom `L.geoJSON` object we've defined (using the `L.geoJSON().addData()` method under the hood).
+Note that because this is an asynchronous operation, code reliant on the layer being loaded is placed inside the `.on('ready', function () { ... })` event handler callback.

 Inside the callback we loop through the Features in the GeoJSON FeatureCollection, adding a `<li>` to our lefthand panel `<ul>` element with park-specific data.